GMT-458-Web-GIS/geogame-gdereli/README.md

 ## JavaScript Library Used
 * D3.js library is used in the code.
 D3.js is a powerful JavaScript library for creating data visualisations and is widely used to create interactive charts, especially with SVG, HTML, and CSS.
 * Leaflet.js library is used in the code.
 Leaflet is a lightweight and open source JavaScript library widely used for building interactive map applications.
+## Requirements
+* HTML: Used to create the structure of the page.
+* CSS: Used to determine the style and layout of the page.
+* JavaScript: Used to create dynamic content and manage user interactions.

 ## Three Event Handlers
 1- Drag Start Event (dragstart):